aforward9600/pokemonpalette/README.md

 - Stat-down moves no longer have a 25% miss chance in AI matches
 - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
+- Moves that hit multiple times in a turn now calculate damage and critical hits for each individual attack
 - Trapping moves nerfed big time to prevent the new AI from cheesing them:
   - switching out of a trapping move ends it immediately and wastes its user's turn
   - trapping moves have reduced priority like Counter